discord/lilliput/README.md

 Perform a cropping resize into `dst` of `f` according to given dimensions.
 This function does preserve the source's aspect ratio.
 The image will be cropped along one axis if the new dimensions have a different ratio than the source.
-The cropping will occur equally on the edges, e.g. if the image is too tall for the new ratio, then the destination will have rows of pixels from the top and bottom removed.
+The cropping will occur equally on the edges, e.g. if the source image is too tall for the new ratio, then the destination will have rows of pixels from the top and bottom removed.
 Returns error if the destination is not large enough to contain the resized image.